-Prior to her academic appointment at Deakin Law School, she was appointed and served as the inaugural Forge Fellow in the Community Economic Development Law Clinic at the University of Denver Sturm College of Law, a leader in experiential clinical education for lawyers.
+Karen E. Powell is a Senior Lecturer of Tax and Clinical in Deakin Law School.
+Prior to Karen's academic appointment at Deakin Law School, she was appointed and served as the inaugural Forge Fellow in the Community Economic Development Law Clinic at the University of Denver Sturm College of Law, a leader in experiential clinical education for lawyers.
 She has also taught at Ohio Northern University School of Law in the area of tax and business law.
-Her interest in teaching lies in developing curriculum that provides both rigorous legal doctrinal training, as well as practical legal skills.
-She has extensive training in various aspects of curriculum development in both lecture classes and experiential learning.
+Her interest in teaching lies in developing a curriculum that provides both rigorous legal doctrinal training, as well as practical legal skills.
+Karen has extensive training in various aspects of curriculum development in both lecture classes and experiential learning.

 Karen is an entrepreneur as well as business attorney and litigator.
 She founded a successful craft distillery, which she built from the ground up and recently sold.
 She is also the co-owner of Blackstone Properties, a real estate company which owns, develops and manages substantial commercial and residential rental property.

-In addition to a scholarly interest in teaching and learning within a law school context, Karen’s scholarly interests lies in analysing state, tribal and local regulatory and finance policy and its effects on emerging market structures.
-She studies and writes on how legal doctrine, state tax structures and regulatory frameworks interact to shape an economic environment that either spurs or constricts certain highly regulated markets and its subsequent effect on consumer behavior.Read more on Karen's profile
+In addition to a scholarly interest in teaching and learning within a law school context, Karen’s scholarly interests lie in analysing state, tribal and local regulatory and fiscal policy and its effects on emerging market structures.
+She studies and writes on how legal doctrine, state tax structures and regulatory frameworks interact to shape an economic environment that either spurs or constricts certain highly regulated markets and its subsequent effect on consumer behaviour.Read more on Karen's profile

 How taxis, peanuts and assault rifles get you a martini for dinner: examining peanut quotas and taxi medallions in consideration of whether a fifth amendment takings claim is a red herring when eliminating alcohol license quota systems